W. S. Van Dyke: Career

 In 1915, Van Dyke found work as an assistant director to D. W. Griffith on the film The Birth of a Nation.
 The following year, he was Griffith's assistant director on Intolerance.
 That same year he worked as an assistant director to James Young on Unprotected (1916), The Lash (1916), and the lost film Oliver Twist, in which he also played the role of Charles Dickens.

 In 1917, Van Dyke directed his first film, The Land of Long Shadows, for Essanay Studios.
 That same year he directed five other films: The Range Boss, Open Places, Men of the Desert, Gift O' Gab, and Sadie Goes to Heaven.
 In 1927, he traveled to Tacoma to direct two silent films for the new H.C.
 Weaver Productions: Eyes of the Totem and The Heart of the Yukon (the latter is considered a lost film).
 According to Tim McCoy in his autobiography, Van Dyke, who directed him in "War Paint" and five others for MGM in the late 1920s, was eventually to become a giant among Hollywood's creative geniuses.
 McCoy went on to say, "For in addition to being annoyingly arrogant, maddeningly self-opinionated, damned sure of himself and utterly ruthless, Van was truly a great director."
 McCoy went on to say, "he (Van Dyke) evidenced a degree of concern for my well-being on a par with the level of compassion that might have been exhibited by a nineteenth-century Arab slaver herding a batch of the lately damned across the equator."
 He then told a similar story, which Robert Cannom's Van Dyke biography mentioned in some detail, but lacking Cannom's sugar-coated retelling.
-An extra fired a blank round too close to McCoy's face, knocking him off his horse and caused pain and a wound needing hospitalization.
+An extra fired a blank round too close to McCoy's face, knocking him off his horse and causing pain and a wound needing hospitalization.
 McCoy said that Van Dyke cursed him soundly for falling off his horse and ruining the shot.
 He asked him if he was ready for another shot and then cautioned McCoy "to try to do it right."

 During the silent era he learned his craft and by the advent of the talkies was one of MGM's most reliable directors.
 He came to be known as "One-Take Woody" or "One-Take Van Dyke", for the speed with which he would complete his assignments.
 MGM regarded him as one of the most versatile, equally at home directing costume dramas, westerns, comedies, crime melodramas, and musicals.